 Beta-carotene also functions as a powerful antioxidant, offering additional protection against chronic disease beyond its role as a Vitamin A precursor.

-Best Vitamin A Rich Foods in Indi
+Best Vitamin A Rich Foods in India

 India’s diverse food landscape provides exceptional access to both forms of Vitamin A. Here’s a complete breakdown: